Last Updated: February 25, 2026 — Reviewed by Brian Hayes, Licensed Master Plumber

 We all know the feeling: You’re running water for your morning shower, and you notice it’s turning into a bath, instead.

-Don’t panic, instead, follow these tips to unclog your drain.
+Don’t panic, instead, follow these tips to professional drain cleaning your drain.

 5 Ways to Unclog Your Drain